VoIP installation checklist

 Essential VoIP security measures

-In addition to the firewall, encryption, VPNs, and network segmentation put in place during network preparation, the following safeguards should also be implemented:
+In addition to the firewall, encryption, VPNs, and network segmentation put in place during network preparation, the following safeguards should be considered:

 - Use strong, unique passwords: Default passwords should be changed immediately.
 Enforce strong password policies for admin panels, user portals, and devices.